IvanKobtsev/VirtualBlog/README.md

 # VirtualBlog
- A vanilla-written project using HTML/SCSS/JS + Gulp.
+ A vanilla-written social-network-like project using HTML/SCSS/JS + Gulp.
+Ported from GitLab.